DonCanjas/mpv-webp-generator/README.md

 * Add support for ass/ssa hardsubbing while keeping its styles, hardsubbing the track the user has selected on mpv;
 * Add support for a config file to customize not only webp's settings, but also keybindings and output directory. (at least I can't make it work on my pc)
+* Add automatic crop to crop black borders out of video without interfiring with DAR.
+User must be able to enable and disbale this feature via .conf file.